-Definition: Fermentation is an enzyme catalysed metabolic process whereby organisms convert starch or sugar to alcohol or an acid anaerobically releasing energy.
+Fermentation is an enzyme catalysed, metabolic process whereby organisms convert starch or sugar to alcohol or an acid anaerobically releasing energy.
 The science of fermentation is called “zymology”.

 Process of Fermentation

 Fermentation is an anaerobic biochemical process.
-In the process of fermentation, the first step is the same as cellular respiration, which is the formation of pyruvic acid by glycolysis where net 2 ATP molecules are synthesised.
+In fermentation, the first process is the same as cellular respiration, which is the formation of pyruvic acid by glycolysis where net 2 ATP molecules are synthesised.
 In the next step, pyruvate is reduced to lactic acid, ethanol or other products.
 Here NAD+ is formed which is re-utilized back in the glycolysis process.

 Also Check: MCQs on Fermentation Process

 - Homo fermentation: only one type of product formation

 - Hetero fermentation: more than one product formed

 On the basis of the end product formed, fermentation can be categorized as follows:

 1. Lactic Acid Fermentation